Mark44-AVX/SelectiveFilter/README.md

 The AVX512 code is roughly 16 times as fast.

 # Note
-The code in this project must be run on a computer that supports AVX512 Foundation (AVX512F) instructions, or with software that simulates these isntructions.
+The code in this project must be run on a computer that supports AVX512 Foundation (AVX512F) instructions, or with software that simulates these instructions.